 Welcome to the University of Alabama at Birmingham's Master of Science (MS) in Health Physics Program.
 This handbook has been compiled to provide you with an information source for the MS in Health Physics.
 Where appropriate, the contact for more detailed information on various subjects has also been included.
-If you desire or need further explanation of any matter, or other types of information, please contact the Program Director, Dr. Emily Caffrey (milycaf@uab.edu).
+If you desire or need further explanation of any matter, or other types of information, please contact the Assistant Program Director, Dr. Charles Wilson (cawilso2@uab.edu) or the Program Director, Dr. Emily Caffrey (emilycaf@uab.edu).
 The campus directory and academic calendars are in the quicklinks tab of the main UAB homepage www.uab.edu.